 WindowDressers brings volunteers together to improve the warmth and comfort of homes, lower heating costs, and reduce CO2 emissions by producing low-cost insulating window inserts that function as interior-mounted storm windows.
-Our staff supplies, trains, and supports teams of community volunteers as they build affordable, insulating window inserts at local workshops.
+Our staff supplies, trains, and supports teams of community volunteers as they build affordable, insulating window inserts at local Community Builds.
 Read more >

 How it works